brooksambrose/manuscripts/d2016-ch0-introduction.md

 #Empirical Foundations
 ####This brief foray into the different sociocultural functions of citations may be demonstrated by the observation of the formative moments of U.S. social science.
-The impressions left by the earliest social scientists became a terrain of disciplines and `r try(onus$sd)` that could be landscaped but not easily turned over by future generations.
+The impressions left by the earliest social scientists became a terrain of disciplines and  that could be landscaped but not easily turned over by future generations.
 Paradigms or hegemonic cultures developed in the first half of the 20th century.
 These paradigms endured even during times of social upheaval such as the Great Depression and WWII.
 However, at the dawn of the 1960s, such monoliths were toppled in quick succession.
 For the first time in American history, the cultural heritage was treated in an a la carte fashion by new generations.
 What was really different about the 1960s?

 ##A lexical sample
 ####Each study depends on a database of records of the contents of journals.